Waiver Exam Procedures

 - Students must report to the testing location at least 20 minutes prior to the scheduled test time.

-- Multiple waiver exams may be taken in one exam session.
-However, the exams are very similar to comprehensive final exams in the subject area and tend to be a couple of hours long.
+- The exams are very similar to comprehensive final exams in the subject area and tend to be a couple of hours long.